-This leads on to Part 4, which examines a number of aspects of the LTE system which arise specifically as a result of it being a mobile cellular system.
-Chapter 21 provides a thorough analysis of the characteristics of the radio propagation environments in which LTE systems will be deployed, since an understanding of the propagation environment underpins much of the technology adopted for the LTE specifications.
-The new technologies and bandwidths adopted in LTE also have implications for the radio-frequency implementation of the mobile terminals in particular, and some of these are analysed in Chapter 22.
+This leads on to Part IV, which examines a number of aspects of LTE related to its deployment as a mobile cellular system.
+Chapter 19 explains the UE positioning techniques introduced in Release 9.
+Chapter 20 provides a thorough analysis of the characteristics of the radio propagation environments in which LTE systems will be deployed, since an understanding of the propagation environment underpins much of the technology adopted for the LTE specifications.
+The new technologies and bandwidths adopted in LTE also have implications for the radio-frequency implementation of the mobile terminals in particular, and some of these are analysed in Chapter 21.
 The LTE system is designed to operate not just in wide bandwidths but also in a diverse range of spectrum allocation scenarios, and Chapter 23 therefore addresses the different duplex modes applicable to LTE and the effects that these may have on system design and operation.
+Chapter 24 addresses aspects of special relevance to deployment of low-power base stations such as Home eNodeBs and picocells, while Chapter 25 explains the advanced techniques for self-optimization of the network.
+Part IV concludes with a dedicated chapter examining a wide range of aspects of the overall system performance achievable with the first release of LTE.